Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Introduction

-As previously seen with models such as the Grossman-Helpman quality ladder model, the notion that products are differentiable in their quality and value had already been codified into endogenous growth theory; however, the rise of economic complexity as the study of how specific products can be differentiated in terms of their complexity and their relationships to one another can be properly attributed to a series of seminal papers primarily by Hidalgo and Hausmann between 2000-2010.
+It is at this intersection where the central thesis of economic complexity emerged: that previously-theoretical constructs of product varieties and the knowledge needed to produce them are empirically observable through data.
+As previously seen with models such as the Grossman-Helpman quality ladder model (Grossman and Helpman 1991), the notion that products are differentiable in their quality had already been codified into endogenous growth theory; however, recognition that \it specific \normalfont product varieties extant in real-world data are themselves differentiable in requisite knowledge originates from a series of seminal papers primarily by Hidalgo and Hausmann between 2000-2010.
 Motivated by the notion of \it{cost discovery} \normalfont (Hausmann and Rodrik 2002) - an extension of positive R\&D spillovers in Romer's original endogenous growth model to the discovery of new varieties of goods - it is first assumed that different goods require different productivity thresholds for entrepreneurs to undertake their discovery, then that such a threshold can be quantitatively proxied by the average income level (termed $PRODY$) of all countries who specialize in exporting that product (Hausmann, Hwang and Rodrik 2005).
-The idea of using country-product exports to proxy for the productivity requirements of producing a product, by then known as \it{complexity}\normalfont, was further expanded into a recursive formulation - the Method of Reflections - in which a product's complexity was the average complexity of the countries specializing in it, and a country's complexity was the average complexity of the products it specialized in (Hidalgo and Hausmann 2009).
-Though the outcomes of this method - termed the Economic Complexity Index (ECI) and the Product Complexity Index (PCI) - have been iteratively improved upon in subsequent research, particularly via non-linear formulations such as the Fitness Complexity Index (Tacchella et al. 2012), the crux of the idea remains identical: to estimate the extent of aggregate knowledge, or capabilities, that an economy already possesses or must possess in order to produce a specific product, using methods from network science and bilateral export data at the country-product level. \\
+The idea of using country-product exports to proxy for the productivity requirements of producing a product, by then known as \it{complexity}\normalfont, was further expanded into a recursive formulation - the Method of Reflections - in which a product's complexity was the average complexity of the countries specializing in it, and a country's complexity was the average complexity of the products it specialized in (Hidalgo and Hausmann 2009). \\